microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 Replace `<example_path>` with the path to the specific example you want to run (e.g., `./web_classification`) and `<template_name>` with the name of the template (e.g., `summarize_text_content.variant_0`).
 The `--variants` argument is optional and can be used to specify the variant of the template to run.

+Ensure that you have a .env file with valid values for the required environment variables.
+The .env file should be located in the root directory of the example you are running.
+An example .env.sample file is provided which can be renamed to .env file.

 ### Azure Execution

 When the `EXECUTION_TYPE` variable is set to `"AZURE"`, the flows will be executed on Azure.
 This allows you to leverage the scalability and resources provided by Azure for running your experiments and evaluations.